-Everything started 30 years ago with "the grafiosis" (a disease which attack elms trees).
+Everything started 30 years ago with "the grafiosis" (a disease that attack elms trees).
 My father Jose Luis co-founder of Sintala Design started developing a technique to reuse this wood and transform it into furniture.
 Our raw material can be from fallen branches or fallen trees (in most cases due to climatic conditions like a storm), prunings from parks around us, and remains from other manufacturing processes.

 We contribute towards reducing waste to follow the concept of a circular economy.
-Sintala Design is the first firm which has the hallmark “Fair Wood” in all of its products.
+Sintala Design is the first firm that has the hallmark “Fair Wood” in all of its products.
 Every piece of furniture will have this tag that certifies the legality of the wood´s origin and respect for the principles of Fair Trade.

 As a society we have a challenge: a company has to provide a service for people, but it does not need to go into conflict with the environment.
 It should be guaranteeing the future for everyone on the planet.